 The Fuego Saxophone Quartet (Nicki Roman, Erik Elmgren, Harrison Clarke, Gabriel Piqué) received a Gold Medal in the 44th Annual Fischoff Chamber Music Competition in May 2017.
 They won the Senior Winds Division and are coached by Chien-Kwan Lin.
-This caps off many awards for the quartet in 2017: First Prize in the Brass, Winds, and Percussion Division at the Plowman Chamber Music Competition; First Prize in the 198th Army Band College Chamber Music Competition; and Second Prize in the National MTNA (Music Teachers National Association) Chamber Music Competition.
+This capped off many awards for the quartet in 2017: First Prize in the Brass, Winds, and Percussion Division at the Plowman Chamber Music Competition; First Prize in the 198th Army Band College Chamber Music Competition; and Second Prize in the National MTNA (Music Teachers National Association) Chamber Music Competition.

 The Windsor Trio (Devin Camp (violin), Brandon Xu (cello), Evan Ritter (piano) was awarded first place in the String/Piano Division of the MTNA National Chamber Music Competition in Baltimore in April 2017.
 The trio is coached by Elinor Freer and David Ying.